web3privacy/web3privacy/theywonthave/Readme.md

 # **What is this for?**

+Historically privacy in web3 & crypto is centred around financial use cases.
+But what if agency over privacy could lead to Facebook's business model disruption, drastically decrease government surveillance apparatus or force Nike to reduce consumerist pollution?
+That's what privacy & decentralisation could accomplish together.

-Data is a privacy & data economy fuel.
-The tool is to help you brainstorm & select applicable ideas for privacy use-cases.
-Moreover, it will help builders to expand their vision where privacy matters & what role does your data plays in redesigning a status quo between centralised & decentralised approaches.
+The tool is to help you brainstorm & select practical ideas for privacy use-cases.
+Moreover, it will allow builders to expand their vision of where privacy matters & what role your data plays in redesigning a status quo between centralised & decentralised approaches.

 The "What if... they won't have my data" matrix helps you categorize ideas according to: